leylaKapi/leylaKapi.github.io/source/_posts/2014-11-02-note-how-to-install-stick-notes-to-ubuntu.markdown

 title: "Note: How to install sticker-notes to Ubuntu Desktop?"
 date: 2014-11-02 21:36:43 +0200
 comments: true
-categories: stick sticker notes ubuntu pc
+categories: stick sticker notes ubuntu pc en
 ---

 I want to sticker notes for my pc, when I search about it, I found `sticky notes` for `Ubuntu 13.10` .